albertorestifo/node-dijkstra/README.md

 ## Upgrading from `v1`

-- The `v2` release in not compatible with NodeJS
+- The `v2` release in not compatible with NodeJS prior to the version 4.0
 - The method `Graph#shortestPath` has been deprecated, use `Graph#path` instead
 - The method `Graph#addVertex` has been deprecated, use `Graph#addNode` instead